Fred-And/gc_real_state/README.md

 <br>
 <img src='https://github.com/Fred-And/linear_regression/blob/main/img/pairplot01.png'>
 <br>
-It was not that hard to see that the <strong>Price and the Real State Area were strongly correlated</strong>, the distance from the beach was also relevant but not as much as the area.
+It was not that hard to see that the <strong>Price and the building Area were strongly correlated</strong>, the distance from the beach was also relevant but not as much as the area.
 The distance from the drugstore got me to question its relevance for the model, <strong>but I'm a data scientist, not a data guesser, so let's keep it and eliminate it only if the stats tell me so.</strong>
 <br>
 <br>
 Before modeling, I transformed the data using the Log Transformation aiming to achieve a normal distribution of the price and it happened.